luzrain/telegram-bot-bundle/README.md

 ```

 ### Getting messages from telegram
-There are two ways to receive messages from Telegram:
+There are two ways to receive messages from Telegram.
 #### Webhook.
 Recommended way.
 For this you need to configure webhook route and make it available from the Internet.
 Send webhook url to Telegram with the command: